dhuppenkothen/bayes-school-granada-2025/README.md

-# Bayesian Statistics School Granada 2025
+# SO-IAA School on Bayesian Statistics, Granada 2025

 This repo contains materials and notebooks for the Bayesian statistics school in Granada in May of 2025.